 or make 4 interest-free payments of $26.23 AUD fortnightly with More infoSize Guide

-*Special Edition Mending Kit with an organic cotton printed Bento Bag illustrated by Hannah Crofts for Woollykins*
+*Our new Special Edition Mending Kit includes an organic cotton printed Bento Bag illustrated by Hannah Crofts for Woollykins*

 A wonderful gift for textile lovers and zero wasters everywhere!

 Special edition Bento project bag made from Australian made organic cotton knit fabric printed in Melbourne with a Darn it!
 Mend it illustration by local artist Hannah Crofts!
 Limited availability.